-During the year under review the Audit Committee held four (4) meetings (all of which via video conference), the duration of which was approximately 1 to 1.5 hours.
-The CEO, CFO and the Company's external auditors attended 3, 3 and 1 of the meetings above, respectively.
+During the year under review the Audit Committee held two (2) meetings (all of which via video conference), the duration of which was approximately 1 hour.
+The CEO, CFO and the Company's external auditors attended 2, 2 and 1 of the meetings above, respectively.